LoopKit/loopdocs/docs/browser/automatic.md

 * If your signing credentials for the app being built are invalid and `ENABLE_NUKE_CERTS` is `true`, then signing credentials will be cleared from your `Match-Secrets` repository, a new `Distribution` certificate will be created at *Apple* and signing credentials for the current app will be generated and stored in `Match-Secrets`.

-* Next app you build will need certificates created because all signing credentials were cleared out of your `Match-Secrets` repository
+* The next app you build using Browser Build, following a `nuke` action, will need certificates created because all signing credentials were cleared out of your `Match-Secrets` repository
     * If that app is configured for automatic certificate renewal, you only need to run the `Build Action`; it detects no signing credentials are available and creates them
     * If that app is not configured for automatic certificate renewal, you must first run the action  `Create Certificates` and then `Build`